City-of-Helsinki/drupal-asuntotuotanto/public/modules/custom/asu_elastic/README.md

 Computed fields are handled by asu_content -module.
 See asu_computed README.md

+### Indexing a taxonomy term as enum

+Some of the taxonomy terms are indexed as enums (For example state_of_sale).
+This can be done by adding computed field to elasticsearch index.
+Check out asu_content README for more information.

 ## Development

 If ElasticSearch Docker container is running you can query the indexed data